ReDI-School/js-berlin-2019-fall/slides/lesson7.md

 ---

+# Questions?

+About anything!

+well maybe except the meaning of life, because that would fall within the purview of your conundrums of philosophy...

+---

 ### preject!

 With all this in mind, you have all the knowledge to do a small project on your own!